 “Slack is your digital HQ,” the website claims, as thousands and thousands of organizations across the world rely on Slack for communication.
 Like Tribe, Slack was designed for businesses rather than learning communities.

 Slack is a fabulous tool.
 We allow integrations with Slack on the Disco platform because it has cornered the market as a communication tool.
-But as a one-stop shop for members in your learning community, it falls short due to lack of integration with key learning experiences.
+But as a one-stop shop for email campaigns and marketing tools for members in your learning community, it falls short due to lack of integration with key learning experiences.

 Pricing for Slack